Skip to content [s] Site map [3] Home [1]

 Current Projects

-CZ48 Clinical Trials – Phase I human trials of this drug developed by Stehlin are underway at The UTHSC-San Antonio and University of New Mexico Cancer Center.
+CZ48 Clinical Trials – Phase I human trials of this new chemotherapy agent, a product of the Foundation’s cancer drug development program, are underway at The UT Health Science Center-San Antonio Cancer Center and the University of New Mexico Cancer Center.
 CZ48, a derivative of camptothecin, has shown remarkable anticancer activity against breast, lung, colon, pancreas, and bladder carcinomas, melanomas, and DSRCT sarcomas in laboratory studies.

-Hyperthermia – Stehlin researchers will continue their pioneering research into the selective sensitivity of cancer cells to heat.
-This project will inject magnetic nanoparticles designed to seek out cancer cells in nude mice carrying human tumors.
-Researchers will be studying the optimal conditions for complete tumor destruction.
+Hyperthermia – Stehlin researchers are continuing their pioneering research into the selective sensitivity of cancer cells to heat.
+One project will inject magnetic nanoparticles into nude mice carrying human tumors.
+The nanoparticles are attached to antibodies designed to seek out cancer cells.
+When exposed to radiofrequency waves, the nanoparticles absorb the energy and express it as heat, killing the tumor cells.

 Funding